 - Stenosis: Abnormal narrowing of the blood vessels, usually caused by hardening of the arteries

-- Aneurysm: Bulge in the wall of an artery that pools with blood
+- Aneurysm: A bulge in the wall of an artery that pools with blood

 Cerebrovascular diseases have many different causes, including hardening of the arteries, lodging of a blood clot or foreign material in the blood vessels (embolism), or high blood pressure.
-Therefore, any lifestyle or dietary intervention that improves these factors improves blood flow in the brain.
+Therefore, any lifestyle or dietary intervention that improves these factors can possibly improve blood flow in the brain.

 Increasing brain circulation may not guarantee that cognitive functions such as memory or attention will be improved, despite correlations between brain circulation and cognitive function.